sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-not-following-promises/index.md

 ### Apology Letter for Not Trying Hard Enough in Class

-**Scenario Introduction:** You weren’t participating or putting in your best effort during class.
+**Scenario Introduction:** You weren't participating or putting in your best effort during class.

 > **Sample Letter:**
 > Dear [Teacher's Name],
 >
 > I want to take a moment to apologize for not fully engaging in your class lately.
 I realize now that my lack of effort could be discouraging for you and my classmates.
 >
-> I’m genuinely sorry and fully accept responsibility for my actions.
-I’ve set personal goals to improve my participation and contribution to the class.
+> I'm genuinely sorry and fully accept responsibility for my actions.
+I've set personal goals to improve my participation and contribution to the class.
 Your teaching means a great deal to me, and I want to show my appreciation through better engagement.
 >
 > Thank you for your patience and understanding.
 >